-Reservations can be made Monday through Friday beginning two weeks prior to the date a screening is scheduled by calling (212) 833-8100 and selecting option 3.
-Remaining tickets will be distributed 30 minutes prior to the start of the screening on a first-come, first-served basis.
+Remaining tickets for feature screenings will be distributed via the waitlist queue 30 minutes prior to the start of the screening on a first come, first served basis.
 Admission will be closed to ticket holders 15 minutes after the screening begins.

 Running time: 48 mins.

 When the evil wizard Gargamel (Hank Azaria) chases the tiny blue Smurfs out of their village, they tumble from their magical world into the middle of Central Park.
 Just three apples high and stuck in the Big Apple, the Smurfs must find a way to get back to their village before Gargamel tracks them down.